On Air Now

 On top of the live rehearsals, singers had access to a ‘conductor cam’ video of Sir Karl, a Q&A with the composer and a host of professional musicians – previous artists to be involved include The Swingles, The King’s Singers and Royal Philharmonic Orchestra.

-It’s all been organised by The Stay at Home Choir, a musical community of more than 13,000 people who have become known for their vibrant Zoom rehearsals.
-Since they launched in early March, thousands of singers from 64 countries around the world have come together to rehearse their parts (in a ‘mute and sing’ format).
+The Stay at Home Choir is a musical community of more than 18,000 people who have become known for their vibrant Zoom rehearsals.
+Since they launched in early March, thousands of singers from 74 countries around the world have come together to rehearse their parts (in a ‘mute and sing’ format).

-Their performance of Sir James MacMillan’s O Radiant Dawn involved singers from 54 countries around the world, and their most recent video release, ‘And So It Goes’, recorded alongside the brilliant King’s Singers, has garnered more than 450,000 views (watch below).
+Their performance of Sir James MacMillan’s O Radiant Dawn involved singers from 54 countries around the world, and their most recent video release, ‘And So It Goes’, recorded alongside the brilliant King’s Singers, has garnered more than 800,000 views.

 The final result of months of rehearsals, Zoom recordings, exclusive sessions with Karl Jenkins, and other video footage will make it the biggest singalong of The Armed Man ever: you will be singing at the same time as 5,000 other music lovers from around the world.